wiseman-timelord/Chat-Gradio-Gguf/README.md

 ```

 # Development
+1. there is still extra lines being inputted into the output of "AI-Chat".
+The raw output printed to the terminal is correct, so somewhere there is a, "\n" or " ", where it doesnt belong, and is for some reasoning adding an additional blank line to each line it prints for "AI-Chat" responses.
 1. there is annoying glitchy graphic objects when typing input to the model.
 2. the Speech option did not work in linux.
 1. windows mode requires testing/bugfixing.